Steps to Becoming an HR Manager:

 According to the BLS, environments HR managers typically work in are:

 The BLS notes HR managers typically work in offices, although those employed by national or international organizations may have to travel to different branches.
-HR managers may also have to regularly attend professional conferences and recruitment events.
+HR managers may also need to attend professional conferences and recruitment events regularly.

 According to the BLS guide for human resources managers, the skills needed for human resources management are: